tjdarosa/desafio-tunts.rocks/README.md

 Both commands need to be executed in the same directory that constains the project files.

-The .xlsx file generated will be inside the ".xlsx" folder.
+The .xlsx file generated will be in directory of the other project files.